 What I do with my yogurt:

-With the other container, I make yogurt parfaits and green smoothies for myself.
+With the other container, I make yogurt parfaits and green smoothies for myself and husband.
 Plain yogurt with fresh fruit drizzled with honey for the parfait.
 For the smoothie I just blend any kind of fruit from the crisper, add in 3-4 stalks of greens (mostly kale - with tough rib removed), and a cup of yogurt.
 Delicious and nutrition.

 Now that I'm talked out of yogurt.....go try it and be amazed!!